alagram/alagram.github.io/source/_posts/2014-08-28-github-flow-and-review-process.markdown

 git push origin authentication
 ```

 Continue until the process is complete.
+When yoy're done, go to your `pull request` and click on the `merge` buton to `merge` it back to `master` branch.

 ### 6. Pull changes